NeuralHPC/PyTorch-FWD/README.md

 ```
 The supported dataset options are "CIFAR10", "CELEBA64", "CELEBAHQ64", "CELEBAHQ128" and supported sampler options are "DDPM", "DDIM".

+# Training and sampling (Multinode):
+To use multinode setup for training and sampling, navigate to `slurmfiles/multinode.sh`
+change the parameters in the torchrun for various datasets and samplers.

 # FID
 Computing the FID